Is PURL Wax Any Good?

 1. Speed

 Let’s be real.
 You’re not hitting World Cup race speeds with PURL, but for a fluoro-free wax?
 It’s quick.
-Especially in the right temps.
+Especially at the right temp range.

 The result is smooth, not sticky or overly dry like some “eco” waxes I’ve tried.
 It holds speed well across flats and feels noticeably better, especially after going waxless for a few weeks (whoops).